South Korean prosecutors weigh arresting president, police retreat after standoff

 REUTERS/Kim Hong-Ji

-Yoon survived an impeachment vote last weekend, but he faces another on Saturday.
-The opposition Democratic Party, which controls the National Assembly but falls eight votes short of the bar for impeachment, is promising to keep trying until Yoon steps down.
-Some members of Yoon’s own party have already promised to help oust him.
+Yoon survived an impeachment vote last weekend, but he faces another one on Saturday.
+The opposition Democratic Party, which controls the National Assembly but falls eight votes short of the bar for impeachment, is far more likely to succeed this time now that Yoon’s People Power Party is backing impeachment.

-That said, as GZERO previously reported, the party leader is pressuring Yoon to step down and avoid impeachment altogether, though perhaps not immediately.
-If they can get Yoon to publicly agree now to resign in, say, February, that pushes elections even further away, creating space for maneuvering.
+As GZERO previously reported, PPP’s leader had been pressuring Yoon to step down and avoid impeachment altogether, though perhaps not immediately.
+They wanted to get Yoon to publicly agree now to resign in, say, February, which would’ve pushed elections even further away, creating space for maneuvering.
 Opposition leader Lee Jae-myung, who is the likely presidential candidate, has his own legal problems that could bar him from standing for office — if courts have enough time to process his case, that is.
+But with Yoon increasingly defiant, his party has decided to take matters into their own hands.

 Can they really arrest the president?
 Ordinarily no. South Korea’s president enjoys immunity from prosecution — except in the case of insurrection charges.
 The case looks quite serious, and the former defense minister who allegedly encouraged the coup attempt tried to commit suicide following his arrest.
 He is now hospitalized, and the heads of the National Police Agency and Seoul Metropolitan Police Agency are also under arrest.